Northbound DB

 kubectl -n cozy-kubeovn delete ds ovn-cleanup

-# Restart Kube-OVN CNI pods by deleting them
+# Restart Kube-OVN pods by deleting them